-• Adds heat to ice size thermostat to prevent premature harvest.
+•Adds heat to ice size thermostat to prevent premature harvest.
 6,000 ohms resistance.

-Harvest Termination Thermostat
+Harvest Termination Thermodisk

-• Switches from contacts C-NC to contacts C-NO at a temperature rise to 55°F. (return to freeze or OFF).
-Resets at 40°F.
+• Switches from contacts C-NC to contacts C-NO at a temperature rise to 55°F. At that point the machine returns to the Freeze Cycle or switches OFF.
+The thermodisk resets at 40°F.